-- If you are filing the FAFSA on the Internet at http://www.fafsa.ed.gov, you should first request a PIN number.
-You can apply for this PIN number at http://www.pin.ed.gov.
+- If you are filing the FAFSA on the Internet at http://www.fafsa.ed.gov, you should first apply for your FSA ID.
+You can apply at www.studentaid.gov/fsaid.

 - If completing a paper FAFSA, please write legibly.
 You may use a black pen to complete the FAFSA